-Now he has even thrown his hat into ring to battle for the highest office in the land.
+Now he has even thrown his hat into the ring to battle for the highest office in the land.

 “He is a rather reclusive and enigmatic personality.
 I was very surprised when he appeared on the political scene with such passion and with so much commitment.
 We knew him as a very quiet and introverted student.
 Now he suddenly sprang to life and putting many of us to shame,” commented Dr Wong Sin Hee.

 “He is a man of humility, honesty and integrity.
 He can be trusted.
 I think he has very strong principles and beliefs.
-A very practical and pragmatic person with calculated risk of course!”
+A very practical and pragmatic person with a calculated risk of course!”
 Dr Wong added.